Kayak Trip on the Aurlandsfjord and Nærøyfjord

 We had our kayaks on the roof of the car, and the plan was to paddle and go for a few hikes and just enjoy the beautiful nature that the Aurlandsfjord and Nærøyfjord are surrounded by.

-GUIDING: For safety reasons, we recommend you to join a guided kayak tour if you are going to kayak in the fjords.
-Njord Sea Kayak and Wilderness Adventures with base in Flåm and Nordic Ventures with base in Gudvangen offer Guided Kayak Tours on the Aurlandsfjord and Nærøyfjord
+GUIDED TOURS: For safety reasons, it is recommended to join guided kayak tours when paddling in the fjords.
+Njord Sea Kayak and Wilderness Adventures in Flåm and Nordic Ventures in Gudvangen offer guided kayak tours on the Aurlandsfjord and Nærøyfjord.

 Stegastein Viewpoint